The Pennsylvania College of Health Sciences Campus at Greenfield>>

 The original plan was to transport concrete trucks to the island on barges and to pour concrete for the panels on the site, but the professionals planning the construction decided that prefabricating the panels offsite would be a better alternative.

-Wajdi Atallah, Owner’s Rep for SBI Consultants, the Project Manager, knew that High would provide talent and experience that would lead to the successful completion of the project: “My recommendation was to speak with Bob (Pabst, VP Sales, High Concrete Group) and High Concrete, knowing the combination of High Concrete’s experience, skill in precast, and my years of experience with Bob and his sensitivity to building architecture.
+Wajdi Atallah, Owner’s Rep for SBI Consultants, the Project Manager, knew that High would provide talent and experience that would lead to the successful completion of the project: “My recommendation was to speak with High Concrete, knowing the combination of High Concrete’s experience, skill in precast, and my years of experience with their sensitivity to building architecture.
 I knew we would have the right mix.”

 High cast the panels at its Denver, Pa. plant and trucked them to Jersey City, N.J. with just one panel per trailer.
 Each barge could carry four panels, but because there’s no storage room on the island they were delivered on a just-in-time basis.

 In addition, the crane used to lift and place the panels had to be disassembled and reassembled on the island.
 Transporting workers to and from the island also took a chunk out of their workdays.